LDI: Localized Data Imputation for Text-Rich Tables

 \subsubsection{Impact of Attribute Selection Phase}

-Table~\ref{tab:attr_sel} presents results for a variant of LDI in which tuples are randomly sampled, but only attributes that are in $(p, q)$-approximate dependency with the target attribute are retained.
-This setting allows us to evaluate the standalone effect of removing irrelevant attributes.
+Table~\ref{tab:attr_sel} reports results for a variant of LDI where tuples are randomly sampled, but only attributes in $(p,q)$-approximate dependency with the target attribute are retained.
+This setup isolates the effect of removing irrelevant attributes.
 Overall, by narrowing the input to the most informative data, the model can better focus on the patterns that truly matter.
-The results indicate that retaining only the dependent attributes preserves, and in some cases improves, the model’s performance.
-This shows that our attribute selection mechanism is effective at identifying the information needed for imputation, and successfully filtering out distracting or redundant features.
-An especially notable improvement can be observed in the Zomato dataset, which contains a larger number of attributes.
-For instance, in Zomato with $k=3$, exact match accuracy improves from 0.846 to 0.958 and \mbox{ROUGE-1~F1} score increases from 0.866 to 0.988 when irrelevant attributes are removed.
-These gains are more evident when $k=3$, reflecting the importance of minimizing input noise when the number of in-context examples is limited.

-In addition to the observed accuracy improvement, this phase also improves the traceability and explainability of the model.
-By limiting the model's input to only the relevant attributes, it becomes clearer which evidence the model is relying on to make predictions.
-For instance, if the task is to impute a missing city name and the only input provided is the phone number, any correct prediction can be directly attributed to the LLM’s understanding of phone number patterns, excluding other possible cues, and if a prediction is incorrect, users can more confidently analyze whether the selected attributes were sufficient, or whether an incorrect pattern was fed.
-This makes the model’s decision process easier to validate and debug.
+The results show that keeping only dependent attributes preserves, and in some cases improves, performance, confirming that our attribute selection phase successfully filters out distracting or redundant features.
+An especially notable improvement appears on the \textit{Zomato} dataset, which contains a larger number of attributes.
+For example, with $k=3$, exact match accuracy increases from 0.846 to 0.958 and ROUGE-1 F1 from 0.866 to 0.988 after removing irrelevant attributes.
+The gains are more evident when $k=3$, highlighting the importance of reducing input noise when only a few in-context examples are available.
+Beyond accuracy, this phase improves traceability and explainability.
+Limiting the input clarifies which attributes support each prediction.
+For instance, when imputing a missing city using only a phone number, any correct or incorrect prediction can be directly attributed to the LLM’s understanding of phone number patterns.
+This makes the model’s decisions easier to validate and debug.